Foo2000/Web-Q-and-A-Game/README.md

 When the player cannot pay, he dies.
 When the player owns 100 gold pieces, he wins.

-This is a McGill COMP206 course project.
-Each room is developed by a COMP206 student.
+This is a course project.
+Each room is developed by a student .
 The code here is for my room.
 The website is based on McGill server.